Sarasota 4th of July: Fireworks & Events Guide

 Sarasota Bay Explorers — 4th of July Cruise

-Two hours on the water with a front-row view of the bayfront fireworks.
-The Bay Explorers boat departs from City Island at sunset, motors into Sarasota Bay with live narration from the crew, and anchors up for the show.
+A front-row seat to the bayfront fireworks from the water.
+The Bay Explorers boat departs City Island at 7:30pm, motors into Sarasota Bay with live narration from the crew, and anchors up for the show as the sky lights up.

-Soda, water, and chips are sold aboard, but you’re welcome to bring your own snacks and drinks in a small cooler — open alcohol just has to be corked or finished before docking.
-The boat returns shortly after the show, making the whole trip about 2 hours.
+Soda, water, and chips are sold aboard, but you’re welcome to bring your own snacks and drinks in a small cooler.
+Open alcohol just has to be corked or finished before docking.

 📍 Art Ovation Hotel (Perspective Bar)